What is in this leaflet

-Latanoprost generally does not cause any problems with your ability to drive a car or operate machinery.
+Be careful driving or operating machinery until you know how APO-LATANOPROST affects you.
+APO-LATANOPROST generally does not cause any problems with your ability to drive a car or operate machinery.
 However, it may cause blurred vision in some people.
-Make sure you know how you react with latanoprost or that your vision is clear before driving a car or operating machinery.
+Make sure you know how you react to APO-LATANOPROST or that your vision is clear before driving a car or operating machinery.

 - blurred vision, double vision or other visual problems

 - irritation or feeling of having something in the eye.